packit/requre/docs/filter_format.rst

 Filter object model
 -------------------
-It is wrapper for Plain format, and allows to write it via objects, instead of writing complex structure.
+It is wrapper for Plain format, and allows to write it via objects, instead of writing complex structures.
 This have various features described bellow

 Replacements